gpoore/codebraid/README.md

 Codebraid adds support for additional keyword arguments.
 In some cases, multiple keywords can be used for the same option.
 This is primarily for Pandoc compatibility.

+#### First chunk settings

+These are only permitted for the first code chunk in a session (or the first chunk for a language, if a session is not specified and thus the default session is in use).

+* `executable`={string} — Executable to use for running or compiling code, instead of the default.
+This only applies to Codebraid's built-in code execution system.

+* `jupyter_kernel`={string} — Jupyter kernel to use for executing code instead of Codebraid's built-in code execution system.
+Multiple Jupyter kernels can be used within a single document, and multiple sessions are possible per kernel.
+Except when otherwise specified, Jupyter kernels should be usable just like the built-in code execution system.

 #### Execution